Denosumab

 What is Denosumab?

-Download button - information sheet Denosumab (brand name Prolia) is a medicine used to treat osteoporosis.
+Download button - information sheet Denosumab is a medicine used to treat osteoporosis.
 Osteoporosis is a common condition which causes bones to become fragile and brittle so that they break (fracture) more easily.
 Fractures are painful and restrict a person’s ability to carry out their normal daily tasks.
 Denosumab reduces the risk of a broken bone or fracture.

 Important things to remember

-• If you are worried about any side effects, you should contact your specialist as soon as possible.
+• If you are worried about any side effects, you should contact your rheumatologist as soon as possible.

 For more information about OSTEOPOROSIS see Healthy Bones Australia website or phone 1800 242 141.